Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 In this workshop you will:

-- Learn how to compile a Spring Boot application ahead-of-time into a native executable and optimize it for file size.
+- Compile a Spring Boot application ahead of time into a native image and optimize it for file size using either GraalVM or Paketo Buildpacks.

-- See how to use the GraalVM Native Image Maven Plugin .
+- See how to use the Maven plugin for Native Image .

-- Shrink a container image size by taking advantage of different Native Image containerisation and linking options.
+- Reduce containers size by taking advantage of different Native Image static linking options.

 Workshop Environment

 You are not required to install any software for the workshop.
-The session will run on an interactive workshop platform in the Oracle Cloud Infrastructure (OCI): https://luna.oracle.com/ .
+The session runs on an interactive workshop platform in the Oracle Cloud Infrastructure (OCI): https://luna.oracle.com/ .
 Some key facts:

 - You are provided with an ephemeral account and necessary OCI resources for the time.